abrahambotros/geocoder/README.md

     [sudo] pip3 install virtualenv
     ```

+3. Install project dependencies by running the following command from the root
-3. From the root directory of this project, enter this project's `virtualenv`:
+    directory of this project:
     ```
-    source .venv/bin/activate
+    ./install_dependencies.sh
     ```
-    On most systems, you should now see `(.venv)` prepended to your command
-    prompt.

-4. From the root directory of this project, install this project's dependencies:
-    ```
-    pip3 install -r requirements.txt
-    ```
-5. Set API keys for the third-party geocoding APIs that are used by this library
+4. Set API keys for the third-party geocoding APIs that are used by this library
     (currently, Google Maps Geocoding API and here Geocoder API).
 To do so,
     create a new `.env` file in the root directory of this project, and define
     it as follows, inserting your own API keys: